Corporate Sustainability Due Diligence Directive

 Companies’ due diligence obligations cover the following.

 - Rights listed in human rights instruments (including civil, political, social, and economic rights), provided they can be abused by a company (rather than a state), and provided that the company could have reasonably foreseen them in specific circumstances.
-These include the right to a fair wage/ adequate living wage, rights around child labour and forced labour, rights to freedom of association and collective bargaining, and rights to equal treatment (in line with the International Labour Organization conventions).
+These include the right to a fair wage/ adequate living wage, rights around child labour and forced labour, rights to freedom of association and collective bargaining, and rights to equal treatment (in line with International Labour Organization conventions).
 A detailed list can be found in Part I of the Annex to the Directive.

 Key due diligence obligations